GeekyAnts/laravel-lumen-jwt-boilerplate/Readme.md

-# A Sample Boilerplate for yor Web & API server built in PHP Tech Stack:
+# A Boilerplate for yor Web & API server built using PHP Tech

-# What is needed to setup?
+## What is needed to setup?

 1. PHP >=7.1 with extension requirements given as in Laravel's documentation.
 2. Node & NPM LTS Stable Release.
 3. Composer Stable Release.
 4. Any Database of your choice, I have used MySQL.

-# How you can install?
+## How you can install?

 ```sh
 # Installs all the necessary packages required to run the app